stijn-dejongh/lovecraft_public_domain/raw_converts/hrh.md

 That same June evening, without having heard a word from the sea, Malone was desperately busy among the alleys of Red Hook.
-A sudden stir seemed to permeate the place, and as if apprised by &ldquo;grapevine telegraph&rdquo; of something singular, the denizens clustered expectantly around the dance-hall church and the houses in Parker Place.
-Three children had just disappeared&mdash;blue-eyed Norwegians from the streets toward Gowanus&mdash;and there were rumours of a mob forming among the sturdy Vikings of that section.
+A sudden stir seemed to permeate the place, and as if apprised by  "grapevine telegraph " of something singular, the denizens clustered expectantly around the dance-hall church and the houses in Parker Place.
+Three children had just disappeared--blue-eyed Norwegians from the streets toward Gowanus--and there were rumours of a mob forming among the sturdy Vikings of that section.
 Malone had for weeks been urging his colleagues to attempt a general cleanup; and at last, moved by conditions more obvious to their common sense than the conjectures of a Dublin dreamer, they had agreed upon a final stroke.
 The unrest and menace